m4cit/MaChAmp-TWG-Data-Augmentation/README.md

+# About
+Data Augmentation scripts for the parser MaChAmp-TWG as part of my bachelor thesis titled "Data Augmentation for TWG Parsing via Syntactically Well-formed Nonsense Sentences".

 # Abstract of my Thesis
 The future seems to be heavily focused on deep learning, and the field of computational linguistics plays a crucial role in developing capable parsing systems and analysing natural languages, which constantly evolve